wshon/madedit-mod/README.txt

 5. Fix a random hang in Search/Replace (PaintTextLines), patch release
 6. RPM packaging supported(tested with Fedora 20/21)
 7. Debian packaging supported(tested with Ubuntu 15.04)
-8. VS2010 project files refactored, X64 was added
+8. Refactoring VS2010 project files, X64 was added
 9. Win64 was released
 10. Update MiniPython to Python 2.7.10(in X64 version)
-Todo: FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.1
 Note: You have to change the madedit.mo to MadEdit-Mod.mo since then